senyosimpson/pharaoh/README.md

-# pharaoh
+# Sphynx

-A wrapper around structlog with defaults I like
+A wrapper around `structlog` with nice defaults